hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 # XoT specification

+## Connection establishment

+During connection establishment the Application-Layer Protocol Negotiation (ALPN) token “dot” [@ALPN] MUST be selected in the TLS handshake.

 ## TLS versions

-For improved security all implementations of this specification MUST use only TLS 1.3 [@!RFC8446] or later.
+All implementations of this specification MUST use only TLS 1.3 [@!RFC8446] or later.

 ## Port selection